TheKnowles/MariaDB4j/DBs/readme.txt

 Note that on OSX (at least) bin/mysql_install_db is a symlink to scripts/mysql_install_db, and you need to copy the file from scripts rather than the symlink.

+Starting with version 10.6.12 of maria, scripts pull down the binaries and package the contents into the jar for eventual classpath evaluation at runtime.